 "Unbelievable" was the word most often used to describe the gruesome crash site of the Metro Rail accident in Washington, DC, on Monday, June 22, 2009.
-The daily commuter homebound rush was well underway when the first call for help went out at 5 P.M.
-The initial dispatch call for help was as...

 Within the first 10 minutes of declaring a major MCI, our Fire Operations Center — essentially, this is DC Fire and EMS' emergency operations center — was opened by Assistant Fire Chief Alfred Jeffery and Deputy Fire Chief Milton Douglas.
 To provide some background, the city is home to 600,000-plus residents and hosts about 1.5 million workers and guests each day.
 Knowing that we are sworn to protect all of the district's population, many more resources would need to be activated and moved into strategic positions.
 From the beginning of this single event until its conclusion, the department would be asked to respond to over 400 more emergency alarms for service.
 They would range from working building fires to automobile accidents to traumatic medical calls.
 Multiple tasks were handled through the "Fire Ops Center" to include activating dozens of reserve resources by calling back off-duty members; calling for and placing many mutual aid assets in our stations; ensuring that command was provided with all of the requested resources; and providing financial documentation for the entire operation to prepare for reimbursement.